jmervine/jmervine.github.io/README.md

 ## Summary

-Technical leader with almost twenty years of experience.
-Currently focused on reliability, automation and tooling.
+Technical leader with over twenty years of experience.
+Currently focused on reliability, compliance, automation and tooling.
 Experience includes development leadership and architecture, process management and project management, application design and development development, release process and automation and systems engineering.
 Strengths include communication, collaboration, problem solving, as well as mentoring and managing technical staff.